barefootcoder/VCtools/doc/action-cheatsheet.md

 Code Directives
 ---------------

-	@ %trunk_version - 1
+	{ %trunk_version - 1 }

-Starts with `@` followed by whitespace.
+Starts with `{` and ends with `}`.
 Code directives are evaluated as Perl code (after expansions; see below).
 They fail if the final expression is false (by Perl's defintion); otherwise they pass.
 Code directives should only be used when no other directives will work, or sometimes in info methods.

 Nested Commands
 ---------------